oblador/react-native-vector-icons/README.md

 1. Run: `$ npm install react-native-vector-icons --save`
 2. For each platform (iOS/Android/Windows) you plan to use, follow one of the options for the corresponding platform.
+3. If you intend to use FontAwesome 5, check out [`this guide`](FONTAWESOME5.md) to get you started.

 ### iOS